Thornton Marshalling Yard: Development

 Thornton Marshalling Yard was built on a 78 acre site, 2.5 mi west of the village of Thornton in Fife, and 1 mi from Thornton Junction depot.
 The yard was one of five major marshalling yards planned in the Scottish Region after Nationalisation; the other four were Perth New Yard, Cadder (north Glasgow), Mossend (south Glasgow) and Millerhill.
 Its geographical location took advantage of being in an area of coal mines, with projected heavy investment in new and larger mines in the area.
 One in particular, Rothes, being a new planned mine by the National Coal Board.
 Rothes was expected to produce 6,000 tonne of coal per day, so in anticipation of this, a dedicated line was built directly from the east end of the yard into Rothes Colliery.

 The yard was located at Thornton for a variety of reasons; it could be constructed without interfering with day-to-day railway operations (the existing yards could keep operating), it was close to the depot at Thornton Junction, its location avoided the possibility of mining subsidence affecting it in the future, and the yard's location was central to minimising coal haulage across the region by cutting excessive shunting and tripworking.
 The major coalfield in Lanarkshire had shrunk in the 1940s and 1950s, and the Fife coalfield had projects such as Westfield (the biggest opencast site in Scotland), Rothes Colliery, and Seafield Colliery (which had an output of 5,000 tonne per day); this amounted to over 35 coal-producing sites which would use Thornton Yard as its central hub.

-Thornton yard was planned before the Modernisation Plan came into effect, with Parliamentary powers being obtained in 1948 (British Transport Commission Order Confirmation Act 1948 (11 & 12 Geo.
-6. c. xxi)) and the site was cleared in 1953, two years before the Modernisation Plan was announced.
+Thornton yard was planned before the Modernisation Plan came into effect, with legal powers being obtained in the British Transport Commission Order Confirmation Act 1948 (11 & 12 Geo.
+6. c. xxi), and the site was cleared in 1953, two years before the Modernisation Plan was announced.
 The yard had a number of lines running into and out of it, though the yard was set up to handle the bulk of its traffic to and from the east; 12 of its sorting sidings were for westbound traffic, but 23 were for eastbound traffic.

 Westfield opencast site had opened in 1955 and was located on the line between Thornton Yard and Junction.
 The first part of the yard opened in November 1956, with full opening following in 1957 at a cost of £1,350,000 and it had the capacity to handle 3,000 wagons per day.
 It replaced a number of smaller marshalling yards dotted around central and east Fife, with a view to being a nodal point on the wagonload network as well as being a layover point and re-marshalling location for coal trains.